 The three paid packages that come with this animation software are Pro, Pro +, and Agency.
 At 19 USD per month, you can buy the Pro package which gives you access to free content and 2 GB of storage.
 The Pro + is priced at 29 USD per month and gives you access to all the content and 10 GB of storage.
 With Agency, the cream package, you get all the features of Powtoon and 100 GB of storage at 99 USD per month.

 Here’s a treat for Mac users; a free animation software with amazing features and lots of content.
-The software was developed by animators who wanted to allow people to make videos without having to pay for them.
+The software was developed by animators who wanted to allow people to make and edit videos without having to pay for them.
 The learning curve of this software is moderate and you can create quality 2D videos once you get the hang of it.
 You can contribute to the Tupi source code as well and tweak it in case you require specific customizations or would like to help the community.

 Features of Tupi include support for vector illustrations, adding shapes, filling areas, import raster images, export all your finished images into different file formats, support for tweeting positions, etc. You can also make lip-sync animations using Tupi.
 The software also supports vector illustrations and different file formats.
 The official website contains lots of resources for animators of all levels.
 It features an extensive resource base of examples and tutorials.
 One of the drawbacks of Tupi is that it cannot be used to make 3D videos.